-Alcohol and other drug (AOD) use is linked to increased risk of injury, mental illness, preventable disease, road trauma and death (AIHW 2021).
-AOD treatment agencies across Australia provide a range of services and support to people receiving treatment for their own drug use, as well as their families and friends.
+Alcohol and other drug (AOD) use is linked to increased risk of injury, mental illness, preventable disease, road trauma and death (AIHW 2023).
+AOD treatment agencies across Australia provide a range of services and support to people who received treatment for their own drug use, as well as their families and friends.

-Many types of treatment are available in Australia to assist people with drug and alcohol use.
-Most treatments aim to reduce harm, coordinate care, and provide intensive interventions (for example, withdrawal management (detoxification); psycho–social counselling; rehabilitation; and pharmacotherapy).
-Reducing harm from alcohol, tobacco and other drugs may include ceasing use, reducing use, or changing use patterns to be less harmful (including reducing the severity of dependence) (Department of Health and Aged Care 2019).
+Reducing harm from alcohol, tobacco and other drugs may include ceasing use, reducing use, or changing use patterns to be less harmful (including reducing the severity of dependence) (Department of Health 2019).

 Opioid pharmacotherapy (see glossary) is a type of treatment that can reduce drug cravings and other withdrawal symptoms in people experiencing opioid drug dependence (such as codeine or heroin dependence).

-See Alcohol and Illicit use of drugs for information on use of alcohol and other drugs.
+For information on use of alcohol and other drugs, see Alcohol and Illicit use of drugs.

 Data sources